-A. If you are concerned about having a hysterectomy, want to talk about a hysterectomy you have already had or if you want to talk about the impact that your hysterectomy has had on different areas of your life, then we are the right place to come to.
+A. If you are concerned about your health and well-being, want to talk about a hysterectomy you have already had or if you want to talk about the impact that illness and surgery has had on different areas of your life, then I am the right person to talk to.

 Q. Do I have to pay for Counselling services?

 A. You will be expected to pay for all counselling session.
 The cost of counselling is £35 per telephone session.
 If you would prefer face to face and are based in West Dorset then I can provide this service at a cost of £55.00 per session

 Q. Do I have to be referred to you?

 A. No. Many organisations and GPs do refer women to me, but you can also come directly if you would like to talk about anything to do with a your own health, well-being or a hysterectomy.

 A. All counsellors have a recognised qualification in counselling and fully qualified counsellors will have significant experience.
 I have all received specialist professional development to enable them to work with hysterectomy patients.
 I also have direct experience of women’s health issues and have had a hysterectomy.

 Q. Do you only provide services to women?

 A. No. I am often contacted by the partners and husbands of women because they are often affected greatly by their partners health or well-being issues.
 Some of the issues that they raise are around changes in their relationship with their wife or partner; or concern about their ongoing health and well-being.